-Like a house and a car, a heating system is a major investment for most families in High Springs, FL.
+Like a house and a car, a heating system is a major investment for most families in Gainesville, FL.
 If you are in the market for a new heating unit, you have probably spent a fair amount of time researching already.
 This ensures that you are prepared to purchase the most energy-efficient heating system in the event that your current unit suddenly quits working.

 When Should I Replace My Furnace?